tomcur/CookieTokenAuth/README.md

 ]);
 ```

-If the user model or username field are named differently than the defaults, you can configure the plugin:
+If the user model or user fields are named differently than the defaults, you can configure the plugin:

 ```
 $this->loadComponent('Auth', [
     'authenticate' => [
         'Beskhue/CookieTokenAuth.CookieToken' => [
-            'fields' => ['username' => 'email'],
+            'fields' => ['username' => 'email', 'password' => 'passwd'],
             'userModel' => 'Members'
         ],
         'Form' => [